 The desire to “be healthy” is a common goal many of us share.
 Yet that can mean different things depending on how you define “healthy,” your current health status and conditions you may be coping with, plus your lifestyle and environment.
-Understanding what “your healthy” is is the first part of the journey to better health.
+The first part of your journey is understanding what “your healthy” is.
 From there you can determine small steps that will add up to big results.
 These tips can help.

 Consider these questions: What does healthy mean to you?
 How would you describe it in the context of your life?
 For example, are you struggling with your own needs and those of others?
 If so, your healthy may be recognizing how vital your well-being is and developing a plan to find balance and control.

 Put it into words.
 Write it down, type it up, record it on a video or voice note on your phone—any method to get your idea of healthy out of your mind and into your world.